epigen/rnaseq_pipeline/README.md

     - De-interleaves the filtered FASTQ stream into separate compressed R1 and R2 files for paired-end data, or compresses directly for single-end data using shell commands and `pigz`.
 > [!NOTE]
 > `fastp` adapter auto-detection is disabled because we use STDIN mode (i.e., stream the data through pipes) to be disk space efficient.
+> We do not deduplicate aligned reads. ["...the computational removal of duplicates does improve neither accuracy nor precision and can actually worsen the power and the False Discovery Rate (FDR) for differential gene expression."](https://www.nature.com/articles/srep25533)
 - **Quantification:**
     - Uses STAR `GeneCounts` to quantify reads per gene based on the specified Ensembl reference genome and annotation (`star/{sample}/`).
     - Handles unstranded, forward-stranded, and reverse-stranded library protocols based on the `strandedness` column.